 The following sample BLS table with DOE PRB costs shows that the comparator group's Cost Study OEBs are 19.1% of payroll, including 11.1% for paid leave, 0.7% for life and disability insurance, and 7.3% for retirement and savings.
 The health-related benefits are 13.9%, including 12.1% for health insurance and 1.8% for PRBs.
-The thresholds are based on the BLS table percent plus 5%.
+The thresholds in these examples are based on the BLS table percent plus 5%.
 A contractor's OEBs would be within the 5% threshold if the benefits did not exceed 24.1% of payroll.
 A contractor's health-related benefits would be within the threshold if they did not exceed 18.9% of payroll.
 The BLS data is entered on the BLS tab of the spreadsheet template, and the results from the BLS tab are linked to the results tab.

-3 Color coded numbers on the above chart correspond to the color coded numbers on the previous chart.
+4 Color coded numbers on the above chart correspond to the color coded numbers on the previous chart.

-U.S. DOL s Bureau of Labor Statistics Employer Costs for Employee Compensation Supplementary Table 2, weighted average: Management, professional, and related (40%) & 500 workers or more (60%) Including DOE PRB Costs
+U.S. DOL's Bureau of Labor Statistics Employer Costs for Employee Compensation Table 4 and Table 6 for the Manufacturing Industry, weighted average: Management, professional, and related (40%) & 500 workers or more (60%) Including DOE PRB Costs

 OEBs Percent of Payroll Health- Related Benefits Percent of Payroll

-Α. PAYROLL 100.0% 100.0%
+A. PAYROLL 100.0% 100.0%

-В. PAID LEAVE 11.1%
+B. PAID LEAVE 11.1%

 C. LIFE AND DISABILITY INSURANCE 0.7%

 D. HEALTH INSURANCE 12.1%

-Ε. RETIREMENT AND SAVINGS 7.3%
+E. RETIREMENT AND SAVINGS 7.3%

 F. POST-RETIREMENT BENEFITS (PRBs) 1.8%

 G. COST STUDY BENEFITS 19.1% 13.9%